Introduction & Highlights

 On June 20th a Kings Cross - Grimsby passenger service was noted near Boston behind D5300.

+During July the BRCWs took over the passenger and freight workings on the Dunstable - Hatfield line.
 On July 29th an excursion from the GN section (Enfield?) arrived at Southend Victoria behind D5330.

 The Scottish Industries Exhibition at Glasgow (August?) produced an exhibition at Glasgow Central station which included D5329.